makerdao/community/governance/polls/Add an ETH-B Vault Type - October 5, 2020.md

 The MakerDAO Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Governance Community.
 The community can use this poll to express support or opposition for an **ETH-B Vault Type**.

-The proposed intitial Risk Parameters for ETH-B are:
+The proposed initial Risk Parameters for ETH-B are:

 - Stability Fee: 6%
 - Debt Ceiling: 20,000,000